-Highland Lochs & Whisky Distillery Day Tour Highlights:
+About The Highland Lochs & Whisky Distillery Day Tour:

 This day tour is especially recommended for those fascinated by the waters of Scotland's famous lochs, as well as connoisseurs of its internationally renowned 'water of life', better known as whisky.
 The tour sets off from Rabbie's Café in Edinburgh and travels into the heart of the Highlands via the Forth River.

-En route to the tour's peak at the Dewars Whisky distillery you'll see the medieval capital of Perth and the semi-mystical woodland and waterfalls of Hermitage Forest.
+En route to the tour's highlight stop at Dewars Whisky distillery you'll see the medieval capital of Perth and the semi-mystical woodland and waterfalls of Hermitage Forest.
 At Dewars in Aberfeldy you'll be shown the brewing process and will take part in a whisky tasting session.
-The coach trip will then make a stop by the quiet majesty of Loch Tay before heading back to Edinburgh via Stirling Castle and Linlithgow.
+The coach will then make a stop by the quiet majesty of Loch Tay before heading back to Edinburgh via Stirling Castle and Linlithgow.

 - *Admission and tasting fees at the distillery.

-After setting off from Waterloo Place in one of Rabbies' luxury Mercedes mini-coaches you'll travel into the Highlands via the Forth Road Bridge, which spans the waters of the Forth River, a vital gateway of the Scottish economy.
-Past Fife and Perth the Black Linn Falls where the River Braan cascades into a gorge are a signature spectacle in the Hermitage woodlands.
+After setting off from Waterloo Place in one of Rabbies' luxury Mercedes mini-coaches you'll travel into the Highlands via the Forth Road Bridge, which spans the Forth River, a vital gateway of the Scottish economy.

-The theme continues at Killiecrankie, the site of the well-known 'soldiers leap', where in 1689 during the Jacobite rebellion, Donald MacBean, a soldier of the government army made a daring bound across the River Garry to escape a bloody ambush by Highland troops and preserve his life.
+Leaving Pitlochry, your guide will point out Killiecrankie, site of the well-known 'soldiers leap'.
+It was here in 1689 during the Jacobite rebellion that Donald MacBean, a soldier of the government army made a daring bound across the River Garry to escape a bloody ambush by Highland troops and preserve his life.